mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```

 ```
-The subsidised merchant campaign is very much about treading over familiar ground and being an agent of change in a little corner of the sector.
+The subsidized merchant campaign is very much about treading over familiar ground and being an agent of change in a little corner of the sector.
 This type of campaign also has a built-in device to mix things up and change the pace; independent tours.
 After their obligations to the